Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

 A primary key (or surrogate key) which is usually a hashed representation of the natural key.
 This will be the primary key used by the hub.

-##### As of Dates Table (as_of_dates_table)
+##### As of Date Table (as_of_dates_table)
-The As of Dates table describes the history needed to construct the bridge table as a list of dates.
-This is where you would supply the name of your As of Dates table.
+The As of Date table describes the history needed to construct the bridge table as a list of dates.
+This is where you would supply the name of your As of Date table.

 ##### Bridge Table Parameters (bridge_walk)
 This is a dictionary of bridge table metadata subdivided into dictionaries for each link relationship.
 The metadata for